Mitchell-13/pack_tracker/README.md

 javascript:(function(){var s=document.createElement('script');s.src='http://127.0.0.1:5000/static/bookmarklet.js';document.body.appendChild(s);}());
 ```

-3. While viewing a ticket page, click the bookmark.
+3. While viewing a webpage, click the bookmark.
 4. Fill in description/category/etc. in the popup form and submit.
 It saves directly into the database.